zaptst/zap/README.md

   understand with lots of information.
 - **Extensible:** Have a clear way of adding additional information to test output that is still meets the above goals.
+- **Definitive:** At any given point, it should be clear what state things are
+  in: "Passing" or "Failing".
+When a completion state is given, it should not change.

 #### Non-goals

-- **Readability:** Where TAP is readable, ZAP does not have to be.
-The idea is that like TAP it'd be easy to build reporters on top of ZAP.
+- **Readability:** It should be easy to build reporting tools on top of ZAP that is human readable, but ZAP itself should be designed for machines.

 #### Comparison